Glorious Day Trips from Seattle (Tips From a Former Local)

 The park’s 3800+ acres span an area that takes in part of both Whidbey and Fidalgo islands and includes 77,000 feet of shoreline.
 You’re sure to find the perfect spot and perfect view to enjoy your day trip.

 Of course, the iconic Deception Pass Bridge makes a wonderful photo spot.
-For wonderful views take a stroll across the bridge.
+For great views take a stroll across the bridge.
 (There are places to park or pull out.)
 Be aware of the potential for heavy traffic; this is the only bridge to Whidbey Island.

 For a fun experience, try a small group kayaking tour of Deception Pass State Park.